Tool | September 2014

 State-by-State Guide to Taxes on Retirees

 State Sales Tax

-4% (prescription drugs are exempt).
+4%.
+Hawaii employs a General Excise Tax that applies to a wide range of goods and services.
+Only prescription drugs and prostheses are exempt.
 Oahu has a county surcharge tax of 0.5% to pay for a mass transit system.

 Income Tax Range